Edited by Judge William J. Fisher & Michael C. Flom

 The Minnesota Contracts Deskbook is Minnesota’s best contracts desk reference!
 It is jam-packed with 18 informational chapters including Remedies for Breach, Contracts for Cloud Based Services and Contracts in Bankruptcy.
 Twenty-four dedicated authors researched and drafted chapters in areas where they are the expert.
 Their many years of experience working with contract issues gives them special insight into what Minnesota lawyers need to know about contract issues and remedies to best serve their clients.
 You will find an objective analysis of the law that strikes a balance between plaintiff and defense perspectives.
 The Deskbook chapters also include numerous practice tips and ethics commentary that go beyond the law to share real-world expert advice.
 Reading these tips is like having these professionals in the room with you, answering your questions, and guiding you through the tough contractual scenarios in your case.

 The Minnesota Contracts Deskbook is your one-stop resource for researching and understanding all aspects of a contract.
 No matter what your level of legal expertise, all lawyers will benefit from a greater understanding of the current state of contract law and unresolved issues in contract law.
 The Minnesota Contracts Deskbook will be your authoritative source for resolving the toughest contractual issues in your practice.
 Whether you are writing a brief or preparing for trial, this Deskbook is your go-to reference for understanding contractual issues.

-Edited by Michael Flom, the 2020 Update brings your Minnesota Contracts Deskbook up-to-date and includes updates to 13 chapters and the latest contract-related case law relevant to Minnesota practitioners, with significant revisions to the impossibility and frustration of performance chapter, and a fully-updated Table of Authorities.
+Edited by Michael Flom, the 2021 Update brings your Minnesota Contracts Deskbook up-to-date and includes updates to 12 chapters and the latest contract-related case law relevant to Minnesota practitioners, added practical advice, and a fully-updated Table of Authorities.

 BUNDLE AND SAVE!